Depending on how far down the

 If you’re booking certain long-haul flights, like routes to Japan or Southeast Asia on ANA or JAL, cash tickets are so expensive that you’re usually better off using miles.
 These flights also offer an over-the-top first-class experience, but premium cabin award tickets are very expensive.

 Avianca has better prices on these first-class cabins than other Star Alliance members.
 United charges 140,000 miles each way in first class to parts of Asia, and Air Canada’s Aeroplan program charges 105,000 miles.
 Avianca only costs 90,000.
-These savings extend to the Middle East and Africa, two of the most expensive places to travel with miles.
+These savings extend to the Middle East and Africa, two of the most expensive places to

 You’ll also find similar savings in business class, but Avianca’s rates are so low it’s worth springing for first.